One month to go. The deadline for entries in Draw the Lines’ spring mapping competition is 11:59 p.m., May 31. To enter, here’s what you need to know:

 Draw a 17-district congressional map of Pennsylvania (the one the state will likely have to draw in 2021).

 Each map must have a) 17 districts (yeah, we really meant that one) b) districts that are contiguous (that is, each part of the district must at least touch the rest of the district and c) nearly equal populations in each district (within .5 percent of the target population of 747,149),

 Then provide a short personal statement (written, video, audio, painting, whatever you like) about your map: why you chose the goals you did, how you met them, what you learned.

-See the Rules for the PA Congressional Mapping Competition for Spring 2019 for details.
+See the Rules for the PA Congressional Mapping Competition for Fall 2019 for details.

 We’ll review all the maps in early June and notify winners by the end of the month.